-Bowel screening is a way of detecting bowel cancer at an early stage, or sometimes, of preventing cancer from developing in the first place.
+Bowel cancer screening is a way of detecting bowel cancer at an early stage, or sometimes, of preventing cancer from developing in the first place.

 In the UK bowel screening currently uses Faecal Occult Blood Testing (FOBT).
 FOBT looks for hidden traces of blood in your stools.
 The test can be done in the privacy of your own home using a testing kit received through the post.

 Traces of blood in the stools can be a sign of bowel cancer.
 So by finding them, screening can help pick up the disease at an early stage when it’s easier to treat.

 Watch our short animation about bowel cancer screening below.

 Who is invited?

 In England, men and women are offered bowel cancer screening every two years from age 60 to 69.
 The English programme is gradually being extended to also invite men and women aged 70 to 74.
 Older people can request a bowel screening kit by calling freephone 0800 707 6060.

 In Northern Ireland, men and women are offered bowel cancer screening every two years from age 60 to 71.